 - A room that is private, secure, and sound proof.

-- A table that 11 people can sit around and face towards each other.
+- A table or tables that 11 people can sit around and face towards each other.

 - Additional chairs for Vth+ observers.
 Head count can vary.

 - Access to power outlets or a power strip that is accessible from the table.

 - Internet, if possible, but if necessary, we can often make do with hot spots.

 - A fire extinguisher if not holding the meeting in a hotel.